SH20RAJ/ShadeV3/README.md

 - **Robust User Profiles**: Customize your profile with a bio, avatar, and cover photo.
 - **Real-time Interactions**: Follow your favorite creators, comment on posts, and like what resonates with you.
 - **Messaging**: Stay connected with direct messages between users.
+- **Authentication and Security**: Integrated with NextAuth.js for secure and flexible user authentication using Google and GitHub OAuth providers.
+See `.env.example` for required secrets configuration.

 ### 🛠 Tech Stack

 - **Frontend**: Next.js - A React framework for production.
 - **Backend**: Prisma Client JS - Next-generation Node.js and TypeScript ORM for MySQL.
 - **Database**: MySQL - Robust, reliable, and scalable SQL database.
+- **Authentication**: NextAuth.js for OAuth with GitHub and Google.

 ### 📦 Installation